California Proposition 213: What It Is and How It Affects Your Car Accident Case

 How Proposition 213 Works and Who It Affects

-Exceptions to Proposition 213 in California
+What Are the Exceptions to Prop 213 in California?

 Employer-Owned Vehicles